-The Wallace Restaurant is a Peyton and Byrne dining space inside The Wallace Collection art gallery.
-This modern European brasserie has plenty of natural light as it is in a glass-covered courtyard making it feel like al fresco dining but without the London chill.
+The Wallace Restaurant is located inside the Wallace Collection Art Gallery in London.
+This modern European brasserie is flooded with natural light in a glass-covered courtyard, making it feel like an alfresco dining spot.

 Afternoon Tea Information